Required minimum distribution: After death distributions

 Distributions after death must be made to the named beneficiaries of the decedent's IRA or qualified plan.
 Legislation passed in 2006 allows qualified retirement plans to be amended to offer a "nonspouse rollover".
 If the rollover is available, a beneficiary may make a direct transfer of the funds to an inherited IRA, which must be in the name of the decedent for the benefit of the named beneficiary.
 This became effective beginning in 2007.

 IRA beneficiaries do not require a nonspouse rollover; an IRA beneficiary can have a decedent's IRA retitled as an inherited IRA without a rollover transaction.
-(Spouses have much greater rollover rights and can delay distributions until their own age 72 if they choose.)
+(Spouses have much greater rollover rights and can delay distributions until they are age 72 if they choose.)
 A nonspouse IRA beneficiary must either begin distributions by the end of the year following the decedent's death (they can elect a "stretch" payout if they do this) or, if the decedent died before April 1 of the year after he/she would have been 72, the beneficiary can follow the "5-year rule".
 The suspension of the RMD requirements for 2009 also meant that when counting the 5-year rule, 2009 was disregarded.